How Can I Improve my Credit Rating for a Mortgage?

 Should I Get a Credit Builder Card?

 Another potentially excellent way of improving your credit rating gradually is by getting a credit builder card.
 These are aimed specifically at those who have a less than perfect credit score and those who have a blank credit report, having not applied for credit in the past, meaning they have no repayment record available.
+Although some people do opt for loans such as payday loans or otherwise, to pay them off quickly and build a better credit score, credit builder cards are designed to build up your credit in a way short term loans are not in the first instance.

 With a credit builder prepaid card, you can use it to make a few small purchases each month, and then by making prompt repayments.
 You can help to build a good rating.